jmblog/openspending-icons/README.md

-# SVG Icon Gallery for Where Does My Money Go?
+# SVG Icon Gallery for "Where Does My Money Go?"

 [http://jmblog.github.io/openspending-icons/]()